Kage-forge/KageMux/archives.md

 ---

+### KageMux v0.9.1 (The Global Routing Update)
+KageMux crossed the 0.9.x threshold by deploying scalable global audio routing, tightening the ShadowForge fallback parameters, and completely modernizing the interface architecture.

+* **Global Audio Routing Matrix:** Introduced a native dropdown menu to define primary target languages (Chinese, Korean, English, or Auto) prior to batch execution.
+The engine dynamically scans each file and assigns the MKV `Default` flag to the selected stream.
+* **Intelligent Fallback Parameters:** Engineered a non-blocking fallback loop.
+If a queued file lacks the preferred language, the engine safely defaults to standard anime routing (Japanese, followed by English) to guarantee uninterrupted batch processing.
+* **Missing Tag Inference:** Upgraded the parsing matrix to handle `und` (Undefined) audio streams.
+The engine now scans raw track titles to infer and map the correct ISO 639-2 tag automatically, neutralizing messy ripper conventions.
+* **Modernized UI Rendering:** Bypassed legacy Windows rendering limitations on dropdown menus by injecting custom X11 styling declarations.
+The combobox lists now perfectly align with the proprietary KageMux dark theme without stark white popups.

+### KageMux v0.8.17 (The Telemetry & Metadata Patch)
+This critical patch resolved aggressive metadata erasure bugs and introduced intelligent language telemetry harvesting.

+* **Intelligent Telemetry Harvesting:** The audio scoring engine was upgraded to actively intercept embedded ISO 639-2 MKV language tags (such as `chi` or `jpn`), routing them through an internal dictionary to generate clean, standardized track metadata.
+* **Metadata Preservation Protocol:** Resolved a logical flaw that assigned blank strings to non-standard audio streams.
+The engine gracefully falls back to original track names, completely preventing media players from wiping titles and displaying generic placeholders like "Audio 2".
+* **Strict Language Flagging:** The engine was updated to explicitly enforce the `--language` command flag across all audio outputs, guaranteeing perfect hardware and software player recognition.

 ### KageMux v0.8.16 (The TimeWeaver Unification Update)
 This release bridged secondary toolsets into the global application parameters and resolved critical graphical interface anomalies within the Windows Shell.